BroadbandForum/usp/docs/specification/index.md

 When a WebSocket connection is being initiated with TLS, no USP Record is sent until the TLS negotiation is complete.
 The WebSocket server will be unable to identify the Endpoint ID of the client unless it looks inside the certificate.
 To make it easier for the server to identify the client, the request URI of the opening handshake contains a `key=value` pair in its `query` component to provide the Endpoint ID of the client. `eid` is used as the key to the pair, while the value is the Endpoint ID of the client, e.g. `eid=doc::agent`.

+*Note: USP Endpoint IDs can contain percent-encoded characters, which can create confusion when encoding it for URI use.
+The Endpoint ID needs to be treated as opaque data for it to be properly "roundtripable" when encoded/decoded for URI use, thus any percent character needs to be percent-encoded, e.g. `doc::agent%21` will be encoded as `doc::agent%2521`.*

 **[R-WS.9]{}** - The WebSocket's handshake `Sec-WebSocket-Protocol` header for exchange of USP Records using the protocol-buffers encoding mechanism MUST be `v1.usp`.

 **[R-WS.10]{}** - A WebSocket client MUST include the `Sec-WebSocket-Protocol` header for exchange of USP Records when initiating a WebSocket session.